rikivolks/Speeduino-Esp8266-wifi/README.md

 # Speeduino-Esp8266-wifi
 Wifi On Speeduino Poject

-Here is how to use an esp8266 wifi with a Speeduino ecu on mega 2560 .
+Here is how to use an esp8266 wifi with a Speeduino ECU on mega 2560.
-You need esp-01 or esp-12 you can ckeck on aliexpress many clone is selling
+You need esp-01 or esp-12 you can ckeck on Aliexpress many clone is selling

 ![2024-04-20_184204](https://github.com/rikivolks/Speeduino-Esp8266-wifi/assets/65349824/440f38aa-82b9-431b-adda-a7cc072893bf)